Karatagi: Road transportation

 Karnataka state highway-23 (Ginigera-Raichur) passes through Karatagi.

 Rail transportation

 Karatagi has a railway station that opened for commercial services on November 10 2021.
 It is part of the Ginigera - Raichur Railway line of Hubli railway division, South Western Railway Zone, Indian Railways.
+It is also on the Mahabubnagar-Munirabad railway line.
 It is connected to major towns like Hubli, Gadag, Koppal, Ballari, Tumakuru and Bengaluru.
-The nearest major railway stations are located in Gangavathi (25 km), Hospet (60 km), and Koppal (72 km).
+The nearest major railway stations are located in Karatagi (1.5Km), Gangavathi (25 km), Hospet (60 km), and Koppal (72 km).